UK parliamentary committee to conclude Boris Johnson 'partygate' inquiry

-LONDON — (AP) — A U.K. parliamentary committee is meeting Monday to conclude its inquiry into whether former Prime Minister Boris Johnson misled lawmakers over parties at his Downing Street office that breached COVID-19 lockdown restrictions.
+LONDON — (AP) — A U.K. parliamentary committee was expected to publish this week a report on whether former Prime Minister Boris Johnson misled lawmakers over lockdown-flouting parties at his office, after lawmakers met Monday to conclude their inquiry.

+British media report that the results of the parliamentary Privileges Committee 's highly anticipated investigation into Johnson's conduct could be published in the coming days.

-He accused the seven-member committee, which has members from both the governing Conservatives and opposition parties, of bias and called it a “kangaroo court.”
-In response, the committee said that Johnson “impugned the integrity” of Parliament with his attack.
+He accused the seven-member committee, the majority of whose members come from his own Conservative party, of bias, calling it a “kangaroo court.”
+In response, the committee said that Johnson had “impugned the integrity” of Parliament.

-“This is a properly set up committee that the House (of Commons) has voted to carry out their work," Sunak's spokesman, Max Blain, said.
+“This is a properly set up committee that the House (of Commons) has voted to carry out their work," Sunak's spokesman, Max Blain, said Monday.
 "The government will in no way traduce or criticize the work of the committee who are doing exactly what Parliament has asked them to do.”

 The committee could have suspended Johnson from the House of Commons if he was found to have lied deliberately.
 A suspension of 10 days or more means that Johnson's constituents in his suburban London seat could petition to oust him and elect a new lawmaker.

-While Johnson has quit Parliament and will no longer be affected by any decision to suspend him, the committee could choose to apply other sanctions like barring him from entering Parliament's grounds.
+While Johnson's move to quit Parliament means he can no longer be suspended, the committee could choose to apply other sanctions like barring him from entering Parliament's grounds.

-Police fined him and other senior officials for violating lockdown rules, but Johnson has insisted to lawmakers that he didn't deliberately mislead Parliament over the gatherings.
+Police fined him and other senior officials for violating lockdown rules, but Johnson has insisted to lawmakers that he didn't deliberately mislead Parliament.

 Johnson’s surprise resignation has reopened bitter rifts within the ruling Conservative Party, which has seen dwindling support over 13 years in power and now regularly polls behind the opposition Labour Party.

-On Monday, Johnson was also embroiled in growing allegations that he had pressured Sunak to help him nominate his close political supporters to be appointed to Parliament's upper chamber, the House of Lords.
+On Monday, Johnson was also embroiled in growing allegations that he had pressured Sunak to help him nominate his close political supporters for appointment to Parliament's upper chamber, the House of Lords.

 Sunak said Johnson had asked him to “do something I wasn't prepared to do” by overruling the recommendations of the House of Lords Appointment Commission.
 Johnson hit back, saying Sunak was “talking rubbish.”

-Sunak's office on Friday published the names of people on Johnson's “resignation honors list” — honors such as knighthoods that are granted by an outgoing prime minister following their resignation.
-The list didn't include three of Johnson's key political allies who were widely expected to be included.
+Sunak's office on Friday published the names of people on Johnson's “resignation honors list” — honors such as knighthoods that are granted by an outgoing prime minister following their departure from office.
+The list left out three of Johnson's key political allies who were widely expected to be included.

-Two of those people, former ministers Nigel Adams and Nadine Dorries, said they were also quitting Parliament with immediate effect, triggering three special elections for the already troubled Conservatives.
+Two of those, former ministers Nigel Adams and Nadine Dorries, said they were also quitting Parliament with immediate effect, triggering three special elections for the already troubled Conservatives.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.